T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ..

-If the record to delete contains column(s), whose columnname match on `%pathFileName%` and such a column points to a real existing file, such a file will be deleted too.
+If the record to delete contains column(s), whose column name match on `%pathFileName%` and such a column points to a real existing file, such a file will be deleted too.
 If the table contains records where the specific file is multiple times referenced, than the file is not deleted (it would break the still existing references).
 Multiple references are not found, if they use different colummnnames or tablenames.